scarpazza/battlecruiser/README.md

 I'm remapping function keys F13-F24 and *extra function keys* (i.e., the ten, pebble-colored keys to the left of the alphanumeric area, corresponding to `sctool`'s identifiers `EXTRA_F1`, `EXTRA_F2`, ... `EXTRA_F10`).
 I remap them mostly to sequences of two characters: the first a Control-Comma (`^,`), and the second either a digit or a letter.

 I remap:
-* the first extra function key to the `Esc` key (Esc would otherwise be where NumLock is normally located)
+* the first extra function key to the `Esc` key (without explicit remapping, Esc would be where NumLock is normally located in PC keyboards)
 * the last extra function key to the `Hyper` or `Windows` key
 * the remaining 8 extra function keys to `^,`,`<digit>` for digit = {1, 2, 3, ..., 8}.
 * function keys `F13`-`F24` (i.e., the 12 keys above the traditional F1-F12 keys) to `^,`,`<letter>` for letter = {A, B, ..., L}
+* TO DO: key on the inside of the L-shaped Enter key

+The 5 ms delays you see between certain steps in my configuration file are needed for proper operation via rdesktop.
+You may be able to remove them and preserve function if you intend to operate only on a local system.

 ## Remapped layout